 And then, there’s Copper River sockeye.
 From mid-May to early-July, Copper River sockeye, more abundant than Copper River king, gives salmon lovers the salmon fix they’ve been waiting for.
 Copper River sockeye is a smaller salmon than Copper River king, weighing roughly 4-6 pounds in the round.

 With a firmer texture than Copper River king, this salmon is perfect for grilling.
 Full and robust flavor, a silken texture, and an uncommon richness characterize and differentiate this salmon from all other wild salmon species.
 Few ingredients are required to enhance the rich complexity of the flavors intrinsically possessed by this wild salmon.

 Every August, fishermen of the region turn their attention to Copper River coho.
 The season runs through late-September and marks the end of Alaska’s fresh wild salmon season.
 Copper River coho possesses an approachable, mild flavor and delicate texture, but with the rich, luxurious oil content that defines and differentiates Copper River salmon.
 This fish is a Fall favorite and pairs well – just as nature intended – with seasonal root vegetables and mushrooms.

-From nose to tail, Copper River salmon has it all.
-Contact us at email@example.com and find your menu source for the 2021 fresh Copper River salmon season today.
+From nose to tail, Copper River Salmon has it all.
+Contact us at email@example.com and find your menu source for fresh Copper River Salmon today.